fp-cybrilla/fp-cybrilla.github.io/identity/kyc-request.md

 If the `status` is `successful`, it means the KYC Request verification is successful.
 At this point, you can go ahead and start accepting orders from the investor.

 If the `status` is `rejected`, it means the KYC Request verification is unsuccessful.
-The details about the rejections are available at `verification[details_verbose]` in the object json.
+The details about the rejections are available at `verification.details_verbose` in the object json.

 ### 4. Handling rejections
-The `verification[details_verbose]` hash contains the reasons for rejection, mapped with each field separately.
+The `verification.details_verbose` hash contains the reasons for rejection, mapped with each field separately.
 For example:

 ```json
 "details_verbose": {